Hermes: Athenian tragic playwrights

 Aeschylus wrote in The Eumenides that Hermes helped Orestes kill Clytemnestra under a false identity and other stratagems, and also said that he was the god of searches, and those who seek things lost or stolen.
-In Philoctetes, Sophocles invokes Hermes when Odysseus needs to convince Philoctetes to join the Trojan War on the side of the Greeks, and in Euripides' Rhesus Hermes helps Dolon spy on the Greek navy.
+In Philoctetes, Sophocles invokes Hermes when Odysseus needs to convince Philoctetes to join the Trojan War on the side of the Greeks, and in Euripides's Rhesus Hermes helps Dolon spy on the Greek navy.

 Aesop

 Aesop featured him in several of his fables, as ruler of the gate of prophetic dreams, as the god of athletes, of edible roots, and of hospitality.
 He also said that Hermes had assigned each person his share of intelligence.
+One of the most notable fables in which Hermes appears is the Honest Woodcutter.

 Hellenistic Greek sources

-Several writers of the Hellenistic period expanded the list of Hermes's achievements.
-Callimachus said that Hermes disguised himself as a Cyclops to scare the Oceanids and was disobedient to his mother.
 One of the Orphic Hymns Khthonios is dedicated to Hermes, indicating that he was also a god of the underworld.
 Aeschylus had called him by this epithet several times.
 Another is the Orphic Hymn to Hermes, where his association with the athletic games held is mystic in tone.

-Phlegon of Tralles said he was invoked to ward off ghosts, and Apollodorus reports several events involving Hermes.
-According to Apollodorus, Hermes participated in the Gigantomachy in defense of Olympus; was given the task of bringing baby Dionysus to be cared for by Ino and Athamas and later took him to be cared for by the Nysan nymphs, later called the Hyades; lead Hera, Athena and Aphrodite to Paris to be judged by him in a beauty contest; favored the young Hercules by giving him a sword when he finished his education; and aided Perseus in fetching the head of the Gorgon Medusa.
+Phlegon of Tralles said Hermes was invoked to ward off ghosts, and Apollodorus reports several events involving Hermes.
+According to Apollodorus, Hermes participated in the Gigantomachy in defense of Olympus; was given the task of bringing baby Dionysus to be cared for by Ino and Athamas and later took him to be cared for by the Nysan nymphs, later called the Hyades; aided Perseus in fetching the head of the Gorgon Medusa, favored the young Heracles by giving him a sword when he finished his education; and lead Hera, Athena and Aphrodite to Paris to be judged by him in a beauty contest.

-Anyte of Tegea of the 3rd century BC, in the translation by Richard Aldington, wrote, I Hermes stand here at the crossroads by the wind beaten orchard, near the hoary grey coast; and I keep a resting place for weary men.
-And the cool stainless spring gushes out.
+Anyte of Tegea of the 3rd century BC, in the translation by Richard Aldington, wrote, "I Hermes stand here at the crossroads by the wind beaten orchard, near the hoary grey coast; and I keep a resting place for weary men.
+And the cool stainless spring gushes out."